Pacific Theater aircraft carrier operations during World War II: Japanese expansion south and east (1941–1942)

 As the Kidō Butai was attacking Pearl Harbor, the Japanese were also invading Malaya.
 Britain's Force Z, comprising a new battleship, an old battlecruiser, and four destroyers, had been sent to deter Japanese aggression there.
 The fleet carrier HMS Indomitable was intended to accompany this force, but it had run aground off Jamaica.
 Consequently, when Force Z sought to challenge the Japanese invasion of Malaya, it had no fighter protection.
 Japanese land-based aircraft from French Indochina quickly sank both British capital warships at a cost of only three Japanese aircraft.
 Thus, within 48 hours of Japan's initiating war against the Western powers, both America and Britain suffered crippling naval losses in the Pacific.
 Singapore, Britain's bastion in the Pacific, surrendered to Japan the following February.

 Also coinciding with the Pearl Harbor attack, Japanese warships including the light carrier IJN Ryūjō moved south to secure the Philippine Islands.
 This was to prevent the American airbases there from threatening Japanese operations for securing the vital oil fields in the East Indies.
 Japan's land-based aircraft from Formosa supported northern invasion areas.
 The Ryujo supported the invasion of Daveo and Jolo on Mindanao in the south, which was at that time far away from existing Japanese land bases.
 Following this, in January, as the lone carrier of the Malaya Force, Ryujo supported operations there as well.
 In February she participated in the Battle of the Java Sea, assisting in sinking the American destroyer USS Pope.

-After the Attack on Pearl Harbor in December and until the Battle of Midway six months later, Japan's Kidō Butai moved virtually unchallenged as it supported the expansion of Japan's control in the Western Pacific and Eastern Indian Oceans.
+After the Attack on Pearl Harbor in December and until the Doolittle Raid four months later, Japan's Kidō Butai moved virtually unchallenged as it supported the expansion of Japan's control in the Western Pacific and Eastern Indian Oceans.
 Supported by the combined air power of such a powerful fleet, the Japanese army and navy could strike virtually anywhere.